How to Grow New England Aster – Quick Summary

-Growing New England Aster in your garden is quite easy!
-Since it is a perennial that is native to the Eastern United States, it is adaptable to a wide variety of soil types.
-The primary concern is how much sun it receives.
+New England Aster is a perennial that is native to the Eastern United States, it is adaptable to a wide variety of soil types.
+The primary concern is how much sun it receives, and that it doesn’t dry out too much.
 This article will give you all the information you need, and teach you how to grow New England Aster, from seed to bloom!
 The basics of growing and caring for New England Aster can be summed up in these steps

 New England Aster Facts and General Description

+New England Aster is a long lived Native perennial and has stunning purple flowers that are wonderful when dispersed in a border, or clustered in a bed.
 This is a tall, full-figured late blooming plant!
-New England Aster is a long lived Native perennial and has stunning purple flowers that are wonderful when dispersed in a border, or clustered in a bed.
 New England Aster is a hardy and tough plant that will come back year after year.
 I have about 9 of these plants around my property right now.
+We have 7 in our backyard micro-prairie.
 Pollinators LOVE to visit New England Aster in the late summer / early Autumn.
 It is valuable to pollinators since it blooms late in the season.
 I find that it is loved by butterflies (particularly where I have about 6 of these clustered).
 I can look out my window in late August-September and see 4-10 different butterflies fluttering from bloom to bloom.
 It is quite hypnotic, and I love it.

 Since New England Aster is a Native Plant, there are some additional benefits your garden will receive.
 This plant will be disease and pest resistant since it has evolved in our ecosystem for millennia.
 This gives it natural defenses that non-native plants don’t have!
 It also is tough and adapted for such a large variety of soil and conditions.
 Punching through hard clay soil is no problem for this tough native perennial!